Send your first API request

 Next steps

-Now that you've sent your first API request, you're ready to do more with Postman!
+You've sent your first API request, and you're ready to do more with Postman!